brunoalderete/tribo-electrical_testing_rig/README.md

 # tribo-electrical_testing_rig
 The following Python scripts are used to remotely control a testing rig used to carry out tribo-electrical characterization of novel contact materials.

+Each program runs individually, carrying out a specific measurement.

 @author: Chair of Functional Materials Saarland University - Saarbrücken, Bruno Alderete __author__ = 'Bruno Alderete'